himalayadua/Interview-guide/Companies/Amazon/Leadership Principles.md

 > To try to meet the high expectations of our customers, we sometimes promise more than we can deliver.
 Tell me about a time when you overcommitted yourself or your company.

+## Ownership
+key points:
+-

+> Describe a time when you took on work outside of your comfort area.

+> Describe a situation where you made an important business decision without consulting your manager.

 ## Invent and Simplify
 key points:
 - be externally aware, look for new ideas from everywhere.